 JCU’s functions require the collection, creation and use of personal information about students, staff and other clients.
 The University is committed to protecting personal privacy and recognises that staff and students have a reasonable expectation that the University will protect and appropriately manage the personal information it holds about them.

-This Procedure outlines the right of access to, and process for accessing personal information collected by the University.
+This Procedure outlines the right of access to, and process for accessing or amending personal information collected by the University.